Sequoyah Nuclear Plant: Name

 Sequoyah was Cherokee, part of the Overhill Cherokee, reportedly born in Tuskegee, a town at the confluence of the Tellico River and Little Tennessee River, upriver of the nuclear power plant.
 He is known for creating the Cherokee syllabary circa 1820.
-Many Cherokee sites were flooded during the Tennessee Valley Authority's (TVA) construction of Tellico Dam (1967-1979).
-Naming the site after a local Native American Indian was considered a small political token to the Cherokee in compensation for the dam-flooding and destruction of their historic sites that TVA required to control flooding on the Tennessee River.
+Many Cherokee sites were flooded during the TVA construction of Tellico Dam (1967-1979).
+Naming the site after a local Native American was considered a small political token to the Cherokee in compensation for the dam-flooding and destruction of their historic sites that TVA required to control flooding on the Tennessee River.

-Electricity Production
+Electricity production

 Surrounding population

-The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone of 10 mi radius (concerned primarily with exposure to, and inhalation of, airborne radioactive contamination), and an ingestion pathway zone of about 50 mi radius (concerned primarily with ingestion of food and liquid contaminated by radioactivity).
+The NRC defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone of 10 mi radius (concerned primarily with exposure to, and inhalation of, airborne radioactive contamination), and an ingestion pathway zone of about 50 mi radius (concerned primarily with ingestion of food and liquid contaminated by radioactivity).

 The 2010 U.S. population within 10 mi of Sequoyah was 99,664, according to 2010 U.S. Census data analyzed for msnbc.com, an increase of 13.8 percent in a decade.
 The 2010 U.S. population within 50 mi was 1,079,868 (increase of 13.8 percent).
 Cities within 50 miles include Chattanooga (14 miles to city center).

 Seismic risk

-The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Sequoyah was 1 in 19,608, according to an NRC study published in August 2010.
+The NRC's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Sequoyah was 1 in 19,608, according to an NRC study published in August 2010.